Let Us Care For You And Your Air.

 Studies have shown that on average, people spend up to 90% of their time indoors.
 According to the Environmental Protection Agency (EPA), the indoor air we are exposed to is 70% more polluted than the air outside and they’ve ranked poor indoor air quality among one of the top public health risks.
 So what can you as a homeowner do about it?
 Changing your HVAC air filter is a great place to start.
 Getting the right filter for your home is extremely important to help keep allergies at bay, stop virus carriers from spreading, and even help with every day dust and dander.

-Our mission is simple, we want to improve your indoor air quality and promote a healthier/cleaner home.
+Our mission is simple, we want to help improve your indoor air quality and promote a healthier/cleaner home.
 There are many ways to achieve this – including changing your air filter.
 Would you believe that 29% of Americans have never changed their air filter?
 Or that 82% of Americans today do not change their air filters on a regular basis, and likely don’t have the correct rated filter for their needs?
 There are many benefits to changing your air filter at the frequency that your home and HVAC system need, including:

 There are numerous factors that impact the frequency at which you replace your filter.
 We are here to provide you with facts and knowledge that will allow you to make an informed decision.
 First, lets discuss external factors that should be taken into consideration.